Shanshan-IC/Shanshan-IC.github.io/_posts/2017-01-24-machine-learning-naive-bayes.md

 Naive Bayes Algorithms

-1. The foundation: Probabilistic model
+Part 1.
+The foundation: Probabilistic model

 Abstractly, naive Bayes is a conditional probability model: given a problem instance to be classified.
 Bayes Probability terminology:

 ![](/images/ML/bayes1.png)

-2. Knowledgement and Process
+Part 2.
+Knowledgement and Process

 The sample belongs to the type with the highest probability.
 The definition is: